tophertimzen/tophertimzen.github.io/_markdowns/curriculumVitae.md

 ##### Red Team Infrastructure Panel (Panelist) - Red Team Summit

+<p class="tab">The discussion will begin with an exploration of the initial stages of infrastructure development, emphasizing the importance of creating versatile and realistic environments that can mimic a variety of threat actors and attack scenarios.
+Panelists will share their experiences and best practices in setting up infrastructure that not only challenges existing security measures but also adheres to legal and ethical standards.
+Panelists will discuss the challenges of keeping the infrastructure covert and resilient against defensive measures, while also ensuring it remains effective and relevant to current threat landscapes.
+This panel is not just an informative session, but a catalyst for dialogue among red teams.
+It aims to foster a deeper understanding of the strategic and operational aspects of red team infrastructure.
+Attendees will leave with valuable insights and practical knowledge to enhance their organizations' red team operations.</p>

 ### 2021

 ##### Remote Red Teaming Panel (Panel Moderator) - Red Team Summit

+<p class="tab">The global pandemic forced rapid and unprecedented shifts in how Red Team engagements are performed, accelerating the adoption of remote red teaming.
+This panel explores the challenges, innovations, and lessons learned from conducting red team operations in a fully remote environment.
+Industry experts will discuss evolving threat landscapes, operational security, collaboration across distributed teams, and tooling adaptations.</p>

 ### 2022

 ##### Red Team Reporting and Remediation Panel (Panel Moderator) - Red Team Summit

+<p class="tab">There are few discussions within Red Teams across the industry that come up time and time again; how to conduct reporting, obtain engagement buy-in, and the handling of findings.
+This panel serves to showcase how 5 different organizations, ranging from newly formed to mature, handle these program related areas.</p>

 ### 2023

 ##### When EDR Is Stupid; You Don't Need to be Smart - HushCon / Red Team Summit

+<p class="tab">The majority of Red Teams are now going up against Endpoint Detection and Response (EDR) tooling which aims to stop threat actors in their tracks.
+The scenario plays out like this...
+At first your engagement is going well and your attacker objectives are being met.
+Then, your lovingly crafted payloads become analyst samples, you’re evicted from the environment and you lose your persistence.
+You and the analyst are now having a bad time.</p>

+<p class="tab">What if I told you there were numerous ways that EDR is significantly lacking and you don't need to worry about it?
+Having looked at several EDR platforms in the last year, many succumb to the same limitations, lack of detective capability, and blatantly ignore off the shelf TTPs!
+In this talk I will go over several ways that EDR completely falls apart, how to bypass it, and how you can avoid your payload becoming an analysts sample.</p>

 ### 2024

 ##### Red Team Infrastructure Panel (Panelist) - Red Team Summit

+<p class="tab">The discussion will begin with an exploration of the initial stages of infrastructure development, emphasizing the importance of creating versatile and realistic environments that can mimic a variety of threat actors and attack scenarios.
+Panelists will share their experiences and best practices in setting up infrastructure that not only challenges existing security measures but also adheres to legal and ethical standards.
+Panelists will discuss the challenges of keeping the infrastructure covert and resilient against defensive measures, while also ensuring it remains effective and relevant to current threat landscapes.
+This panel is not just an informative session, but a catalyst for dialogue among red teams.
+It aims to foster a deeper understanding of the strategic and operational aspects of red team infrastructure.
+Attendees will leave with valuable insights and practical knowledge to enhance their organizations' red team operations.</p>

 ##### Keeping the Red Team Mission on Track Panel (Panel Moderator) - Red Team Summit

+<p class="tab">Institutionalization is the antithesis of Red Teaming - a Red Team needs to be able to conduct their mission without being swallowed whole by the organization.
+This panel will discuss how Red Teams across the cabal keep their mission, or fail to keep it, on track with an ever growing list of demands from an organization.
+All Red Teams are at the behest of their organization and their organizations needs/demands, but often times a Red Team needs to be enabled to choose their own path for engagements and workload.
+Panelists will share their experiences leading Red Teams and how they handle balancing business demand against the team choosing their adventure.</p>

 ### 2025

 ##### Turning Sh*t Burgers into Gold Nuggets - Red Team Summit

+<p class="tab">What do you do when your executive leadership comes to your team and asks you to do what seems like an impossible task, in a tight timeframe, or a task that is not necessarily within your teams limited, but always expanding scope?
+Well, you say yes of course, and you eat that burger.
+It happens all at once, the layers of crud just keep piling on up, and you're just gonna have to eat it.
+While Sh!t Burgers may seem like a curse, they often have tremendous value for the organization.

+This talk will discuss the dynamic between Red Teams and organizational priorities, and discuss engagements that shed light on how a Red Team can be impactful after organizational shifts, while telling the story of empowerment, change in ICs mindsets as a result of listening, and being a force for change.</p>

 # Projects